 Chris Richards looks to have propelled himself into the USMNT’s No. 1 centerback over the past season-and-a-half, especially given the consistent playing time at Crystal Palace.
 Richards has become a strong one-on-one defender and overall is tough to beat in the air.
 I fully expect Richards to be the face of the USMNT backline even heading into 2030.

-Miles Robinson and Mark McKenzie seem to have shifted themselves into the mix for the No. 3 centerback position, while Celtic’s Cameron Carter-Vickers was also part of the October camp.
-Robinson and McKenzie both featured in the October window while Carter-Vickers was unused against Ecuador and Australia.
+Miles Robinson and Mark McKenzie seem to have shifted themselves into the mix for the No. 3 centerback position, while Celtic’s Auston Trusty was part of the November camp.
+All three defenders featured over the past two matches and will be jostling with each other over the next few months.

-These three will continue to fight for starting roles, especially if Pochettino does continue with a three-CB set up heading into the new year.
-Carter-Vickers’ recent Achilles’ injury may hamper his chances, but should he get back to fitness next spring, he will be back among the options.
+Cameron Carter-Vickers’ recent Achilles’ injury may hamper his chances, but should he get back to fitness next spring, he could be back among the options.

-Antonee Robinson is the USMNT’s No. 1 left back option, but a slow start to the new Premier League campaign has led to Max Arfsten earning chances in the October window.
-When 100% fit, Robinson will be the starter at left back or left wing-back, but Arfsten has done well to remain a consistent part of the squad.
+Antonee Robinson is the USMNT’s No. 1 left back option, but a slow start to the new Premier League campaign has led to Max Arfsten earning chances in the last three windows.
+When 100% fit, Robinson will be the starter at left back or left wing-back, but Arfsten was one of the USMNT’s better performers this year.

 At right back, Sergino Dest’s versatility and explosiveness does give him an edge over the options in the pool, but the main question is, can he stay healthy?
-Should Dest make a long run in the PSV XI over the winter and spring months, I’d back him to get the nod.
+Dest featured in both matches during the November window and brings the most in terms of offensive and defensive abilities.

-Alex Freeman and Joe Scally are two players that will compete for the starting right back job, but Freeman has boosted his stock in recent months.
-The Orlando City defender looks ready to play a large role for the USMNT heading into the future while Scally is a good defensive option despite his exclusion from the last two camps.
+Alex Freeman and Joe Scally are two players that will compete for the starting right back job, while Freeman has boosted his stock in recent months.
+The Orlando City defender scored twice against Uruguay while Scally started against Paraguay.

-Right now, Freeman has the leg up on Scally.
+Right now, Freeman has the leg up on Scally, but a lot could change with Freeman set for an MLS offseason.

 Midfielders

-Tyler Adams, Weston McKennie, Yunus Musah, Malik Tillman, Tanner Tessmann, Brenden Aaronson, Diego Luna.
+Tyler Adams, Weston McKennie, Gio Reyna, Malik Tillman, Tanner Tessmann, Cristian Roldan, Sebastian Berhalter, Diego Luna.

 Pochettino will have plenty of tough decisions to make in his midfield.